Menu

 • A photograph of a pond with trees in the distance and some lily pads, grasses and fallen leaves in the foreground.

-• A photograph of a pond with trees in the distance and some grass in the foreground.
+• A photograph of a pond with two large rocks in the foreground.

 • A photograph of a paved trail beside a pond with some birch and pine trees.